Juneau, Alaska: Development of mining

-During this period, prospector and placer miner John Lemon operated in what is today the Lemon Creek area.
-The neighborhood that developed there was named for him by early settlers, as have been several other landmarks in Juneau.

-Major mining operations in the Juneau mining district prior to World War II included the Treadwell Mine, The Alaska-Juneau Mine, and Alaska-Gastineau Mine.
+Prospector and placer miner John Lemon operated at the time in what is today the Lemon Creek area.
+The neighborhood which developed there was given his name by early settlers, several other landmarks in Juneau have also been named for him.
+Major mining operations in the Juneau mining district prior to World War II included the Treadwell Mine, the Alaska-Juneau Mine, and the Alaska-Gastineau Mine.

-By 1906, after the decline of whaling and the fur trade, Sitka, the original capital of Alaska, had become less important and the territorial legislature moved the seat of government to Juneau in accordance with a 1900 federal law.
-Juneau was the largest city in Alaska during the inter-war years, passing Fairbanks in the 1920 census.
-In the post-World War II years, it was displaced by Anchorage in 1950.
+By 1906, after the decline of whaling and the fur trade, Sitka which was the original capital of Alaska, had become less important and the territorial legislature moved the seat of government to Juneau in accordance with a 1900 federal law.
+Juneau was the most populous city in Alaska during the inter-war years, surpassing Fairbanks population by the 1920 census.
+Anchorage became the largest city in terms of population in 1950.

-20th and 21st centuries
+Selection as capital

-In 1911, the United States Congress authorized funds for construction of a capitol building for the Alaska Territory.
+In 1911, the United States Congress authorized funds for construction of a capitol building for the District of Alaska.
 World War I delayed construction and there were difficulties purchasing the necessary land.
 Citizens of Juneau donated some of the required funds, and construction began on September 8, 1929.
 Construction of the capitol took less than two years, and the building was dedicated as the Federal and Territorial Building on February 14, 1931.
 It was designed by Treasury Department architects in the Art Deco architectural style.
-The building was originally used by the federal government to house the federal courthouse and post office for the territory.
-Since Alaska gained statehood in 1959, the building has been used by the state government.
+The building was originally used by the federal government to house the federal courthouse and the post office for the territory.
+Alaska gained statehood in 1959 and under the Alaska Statehood Act, the Federal and Territorial Building was transferred to the new state and became its capitol.

 The Alaska Governor's Mansion was commissioned under the Public Building Act in 1910.
-The mansion was designed by James Knox Taylor in the Federal style.
+The mansion was designed by James Knox Taylor in the Colonial Revival style.
 Construction was completed in 1912.
-The territorial governor at that time was the first governor to inhabit the mansion, and he held the first open house for citizens on January 1, 1913.
-The area of the mansion is 14400 sqft.
+The territorial governor at the time was the first governor to live in the mansion, and he held the first open house for citizens on January 1, 1913.
+The mansion is 14400 sqft.
 It has ten bathrooms, six bedrooms, and eight fireplaces.
-The governor resides here when in Juneau on official business.
+It is the governor's residence when in Juneau on official business.
 In June 1923, President Warren G. Harding became the first president to visit Alaska.
-Harding visited the Governor's Mansion while Territorial Governor Scott Bone, who was appointed by Harding, was in office.
-Harding spoke from the porch of the mansion explaining his policies and met with attendees.
+He visited the Governor's Mansion while Territorial Governor Scott Bone, who was appointed by Harding, was in office.
+Harding spoke about his policies from the porch of the mansion and met with attendees.

-During World War II, more than 50 Japanese citizens and Japanese Americans residing in Juneau were evacuated to the internment camps inland as a result of Executive Order 9066—which authorized the forced removal of all ethnic Japanese away from their homes and businesses on the West Coast of the United States.
-The removal of Juneau's Japanese community during the war was later commemorated known as the Empty Chair Memorial in July 2014 during a dedication ceremony at the neighborhood of Capital School Park in the city.
+During World War II, more than 50 Japanese citizens and Japanese Americans residing in Juneau were sent to the internment camps inland as a result of Executive Order 9066, which authorized the forced removal of all ethnic Japanese away from their homes and businesses on the West Coast of the United States.
+The removal of Juneau's Japanese community during the war is memorialized by the Empty Chair Memorial, which was dedicated in July 2014 in the city's Capital School Park neighborhood.